jneeser/PyRocket/README.md

 Boundary Name 		| Description
 ------------------- | -------------------------------------------------------------
-ChmaberWall   		| Inner chamber wall in contact with combustion gases OuterWall     	 	| Outer wall of combustion chamber CoolantBottomWall	| Wall of the cooling channel closest to the inner chamber wall CoolantTopWall		| Wall of the cooling channel closest to the outer chamber wall CoolantSideWall		| Wall of the cooling channel rib
+ChamberWall   		| Inner chamber wall in contact with combustion gases OuterWall     	 	| Outer wall of combustion chamber CoolantBottomWall	| Wall of the cooling channel closest to the inner chamber wall CoolantTopWall		| Wall of the cooling channel closest to the outer chamber wall CoolantSideWall		| Wall of the cooling channel rib

 If the geometry of the cooling channels is fundamentally changed, several functions in several files need to be altered.
 In order to edit the basic properties, such as area and hydraulic diameter, edit the 'CoolingGeometry' class in GeomClass.py.
-In order to alter the mesh iself, edit the SectionMesh.py file.
+In order to alter the mesh itself, edit the SectionMesh.py file.
 The 2D mesh geometry is produced using [GMSH](https://gmsh.info/).
 Several tutorials exist on how to use GMSH.
 Lastly, SectionThermalSim.py needs to be edited.
 This extends to the faces on which boundary conditions are applied, as well as the faces over which boundary fluxes along normal vectors are calculated.
 These can be found starting in line 52 and 126 respectively.
 Changes to the mesh can be verified by running SectionThermalSim.py